Bananiys202024/blog/README.md

 </li>

-<li> May be you will be need go to file ".classpath" and  fix paths to libraries,because it is local paths of computer
 <li>Add libraries to build path.
 In Eclipse: right click by folder "library" and choose "Add to Build Path"
         </li>
      <li>If you can't start project from of weakly computer you can delete package "com.web.blog.Initializing" </li>
         <li>If you can't start project then execute command "Drop keyspace blog;" in cassandra </li>